juanbkm/donor2019/content/stories/climate-resilience-through-modern-irrigation-systems.md

 Though still ongoing, the project also complements initiatives by other development partners.
 A Green Climate Fund grant to be administered by the United Nations Development Programme will provide vulnerable smallholder farmers in the project area with improved access to water and capacity to adopt on-farm water management practices.
 A parallel technical support from the Government of Australia through the Australian Water Partnership will help improve water resource planning and management.
 These initiatives were developed in coordination with ADB and share the project’s expected outcomes.

-Eight modern irrigation systems are now being set up in the provinces of  Binh Thuan, Dak Lak, Dak Nong, Khanh Hoa,and Ninh Thuan in Viet Nam.
-Once fully established, they will directly benefit about 40,000 households, including 7,000 ethnic minority[households](https://www.adb.org/sites/default/files/project-documents/49404/49404-002-pam-en.pdf).
+Eight modern irrigation systems are now being set up in the provinces of  Binh Thuan, Dak Lak, Dak Nong, Khanh Hoa, and Ninh Thuan in Viet Nam.
+Once fully established, they will directly benefit about 40,000 households, including 7,000 ethnic minority [households](https://www.adb.org/sites/default/files/project-documents/49404/49404-002-pam-en.pdf).
 They are tailored to the needs of Viet Nam’s farmers, and a strategic fit to the country’s overall goal for the agriculture sector: sustained growth, improved efficiency, and competitiveness.
 They also support Viet Nam’s national climate change strategy that aims to ensure food and water security.

 The project is not just modernizing irrigation in Viet Nam, it is also empowering farmers to protect their crops against extreme weather changes.
 The facilities give them sufficient control over their irrigation supply and make them active stakeholders in protecting natural resources severely threatened by climate change.